 Queering expectations of human supremacy and separatism, Luna's work examines the ideological foundations, and ramifications of Anthropocentric paradigms through installation, performance, media, and text.
 This work is often generated through direct collaboration with locations and multispecies participation.
 It is commonly durational, immersive and/or interactive, leading participants into sensuous, speculative encounters.

 Luna's research-led practice considers alternative knowledge productions and embodied processes to expand upon post-human and new materialist frameworks.
 With an interest in exposing and disrupting notions of power and identity, her work asks - How are we to live within the ruins of a damaged planet?
 How do we approach the (de)composition of a multispecies world?

-Engaging learning acquired during three years of training with Medicine men and traditional custodians in Western Australia, Luna's work is composed through an inclusive ecological methodology, interrogating colonial and capitalist assumptions and practicing alternative knowledge by working collaboratively with place and multispecies communities.
+Engaging learning acquired during three years of training with Medicine men and traditional custodians in Western Australia, Luna's work is composed through an inclusive ecological methodology, interrogating colonial and capitalist assumptions and practicing alternative knowledge production.

-This work has featured at festivals throughout Australia including Mapping Melbourne, Queensland Poetry Festival, Critical Animals, Crack Theatre Festival, HillsceneLive, and Fremantle Festival.
+This work has featured at festivals throughout Australia including Mapping Melbourne for Multicultural Arts Victoria, Queensland Poetry Festival, Critical Animals, Crack Theatre Festival, HillsceneLive, and Fremantle Festival.

-In 2018, Luna was awarded the Miengunyah Award from the Ian Potter Foundation for her video work PALIMPSEST and co-founded L&NDLESS, a live art collective based in Naarm.
+In 2018, Luna was awarded the Miengunyah Student Award from the Ian Potter Foundation for her video work PALIMPSEST and co-founded L&NDLESS, a live art collective based in Naarm.
 She was Artistic Director for Underground Cinema 2009-2012, Intern Puppeteer for Spare Parts Puppet theatre in 2013, and founder of the Yarna Performance troupe in 2015.

-Luna has recently completed her Masters Thesis at the University of Melbourne, examining the potential role of text, and transdisciplinary art practice in troubling anthropocentric assumptions.
+Luna has recently completed her Masters Thesis at the University of Melbourne, examining the role of text in transdisciplinary art practice attempting to trouble anthropocentric assumptions.

 Photo by Devika Bilimoria